hackclub/meta/processes/pagerduty_process.md

 ## On-Call

 When on-call, it is your responsibility to resolve every issue that occurs in PagerDuty.
 Resolving an issue doesn't only mean closing it -- you can also mark it as unimportant, or bring in someone with more domain-specific knowledge to work on the fix.
 "Resolving" an issue only means the issue is marked as "ignore" or "resolved" in Sentry with a comment explaining why the issue was marked that way.

+### Weekends

+Issues during the weekend that don't cause observable consequences to users or data loss can be put off until the next on-call time of the assigned person during the week.